intel/pepc/docs/pepc-pstates.rst

 **--base-freq**
    Retrieve the base CPU frequency, also known as the "guaranteed frequency," HFM (High Frequency Mode), or P1.
+The supported mechanisms are: 'sysfs', 'cppc', 'msr'.

+   The preferred mechanism is 'sysfs', which reads '/sys/devices/system/cpu/cpu<NUMBER>/cpufreq/base_frequency'.
+If the file is unavailable, it falls back to '/sys/devices/system/cpu/cpu<NUMBER>/cpufreq/bios_limit'.

+   The 'cppc' mechanism read the '/sys/devices/system/cpu/cpu<NUMBER>/acpi_cppc/nominal_freq'.

-Preferred mechanism is 'sysfs', which reads '/sys/devices/system/cpu/cpu<NUMBER>/cpufreq/base_frequency'.
-If unavailable, it falls back to '/sys/devices/system/cpu/cpu<NUMBER>/cpufreq/bios_limit'.
-The 'msr' mechanism reads it from MSR_HWP_CAPABILITIES (0x771), bits 15:8 if CPU hardware power management is enabled, otherwise from MSR_PLATFORM_INFO (0xCE), bits 15:8.
+   The 'msr' mechanism reads the base CPU frequency from the MSR_HWP_CAPABILITIES (0x771), bits 15:8 if CPU hardware power management is enabled, otherwise from MSR_PLATFORM_INFO (0xCE), bits 15:8.

 **--bus-clock**
    Retrieve the bus clock frequency, one of the CPU's reference clocks.
 The 'msr' mechanism reads